slowernews/hamster-system/README.md

 - prefix for a finished action: **%**

-        Use it in the beggining of the line to allow sorting.
+        Use it in the beggining of the line to allow sorting:
-        Example: %going to bank
+        Example: % going to bank

 ---
 ####How to navigate through my documents: